Proportion of people receiving single fraction radiotherapy for bone metastases

 This indicator relates to radiotherapy as treatment for cancer-related bone pain.

-Proportion of patients with bone metastases receiving single or multiple fractions of external beam radiotherapy with palliative treatment intent in NSW public facilities, with median age, by local health district (LHD) and specialty health network (ranked), 2015–2018
+Proportion of patients with bone metastases receiving single or multiple fractions of external beam radiotherapy with palliative treatment intent in NSW public facilities, with median age, by local health district (LHD) (ranked), 2016–2019

 N = Number of treatments